Information Security

 Centralized Logging

 InfoSec and a CTS functional team have worked to implement a centralized logging system to assist in identifying security risks and conducting incident response for CTS systems and applications.
-Future efforts include the expansion of log collection to more CTS data center systems, implementing security event dashboards and alerts, and procuring and deploying the Splunk Enterprise Security application to address security risks and assist in responding to security incidents more proactively.

 Identity and Access Management